-ARTICLE 15 SICK LEAVE POLICY
+ARTICLE XVII.
+SICK LEAVE POLICY

 It is the policy of Kane County to provide protection for eligible employees against loss of income because of illness.
 To ensure that protection, the County has made provisions for both short-term and extended sick leave reserves.
 All regular full-time and regular part-time employees are eligible.
+Regular part-time employees earn sick leave proportionate to the average number of hours worked.
 Sick leave pay is based on the employee's regular straight-time rate in effect when the sick leave is taken.
 An employee may use extended sick leave whenever under the care of a physician.